kckecheng/cheatsheets/ai.md

 ### MCP

-**PROBLEM SOLVED**: provide a unified and standard mechanism to encapsulate tools and make agents easy to call tools(through MCP servers).
+**PROBLEM SOLVED**: provides a unified and standard mechanism to encapsulate tools and make it easy for agents to call tools (through MCP servers).

 ```text
                                                                                ┌──────────────────┐